Toward a foundation model for heavy-ion collision experiments based on point-cloud diffusion

 While accurately capturing the physics and correlations observed in UrQMD is essential, a primary motivation for implementing deep learning models is its significant speedup, particularly when the model is deployed on GPUs.
 On a Nvidia A100 GPU with 40 GB of memory, the model generates an event in about 30 milliseconds while the UrQMD model takes about 3 seconds to generate a single event.
 This represents a speedup of two orders of magnitude.
 It is important to note that here, UrQMD in cascade mode, the fastest version, was used for demonstration.
 The inclusion of potential interactions in UrQMD will increase the computational time to one minute, and the hybrid version of UrQMD, which includes an intermediate hydrodynamic stage, can take up to one hour per event at SIS-100 energies.
 When trained on such data, the deep learning model will deliver a speedup of at least five orders of magnitude.

 The capability of \emph{HEIDi} to not only distinguish a wide range of hadron species, but also to learn well their multiplicity and momentum distributions, while correctly capturing various global features of the event, marks a significant advancement in generative modeling of heavy-ion collisions.
-This model can be extended to include various centralities, beam energies, EoSs, and collision systems, by expanding the latent condition vector, which will make it an even more comprehensive generative model.
+Nevertheless, practical use in downstream tasks such as Bayesian inference, detector-level simulations, and data-driven physics analyses requires the model to generalize across a broader set of conditions, including varying centralities, beam energies, collision systems, EoSs and various detector effects.
+The network architecture \cite{OmanaKuttan:2025fqc}, the point cloud data format and the limited training dataset were chosen to support this adaptability.

+Extending \emph{HEIDi} to incorporate and generalize across various conditions or physical parameters is straightforward.
+Any additional conditioning variable can be introduced to the model by appending it to the latent vector $z$, which is generated by the normalizing flow-based decoder.
+A proof-of-principle demonstration of this adaptability, without requiring any changes to the network architecture, is presented in the Appendix \ref{appendix}.
+This highlights that extending the model to other physical parameters is straightforward, requiring only the inclusion of those parameters in the conditioning vector and appropriate training data.

 Such an ultra-fast point-cloud diffusion model for heavy-ion collisions could eliminate the need for training specific surrogate models to predict individual observables, as the model is capable of generating events at high speed and directly calculating any observable.
 This will make it an indispensable tool for comprehensive Bayesian analysis.
-Furthermore, a deep generative model can serve as a differentiable version of the physics model which can be directly used to solve the inverse problem of inferring the model parameters which describe various physics or to perform comprehensive global fits directly on raw, particle level experimental data.
+Furthermore, a deep generative model can serve as a differentiable version of the physics model which can be directly used for parameter estimation tasks or to perform comprehensive global fits directly on raw, particle level experimental data.
+This opens the door to novel gradient-based inference methods in heavy-ion physics for the first time.
 This approach eliminates the need to train deep learning models for specific tasks or inputs and improves interpretability, as the result can then be directly verified on the original model.